zvictor/PocketFlow/README.md

 - To install in Python, `pip install brainyflow` or just copy the [source code](python/brainyflow.py) (only 65 lines!).

-- To install in Javascript, `pnpm add brainyflow` or just copy the [source code](typescript/brainyflow.ts).
+- To install in Javascript, `npm install brainyflow` or just copy the [source code](typescript/brainyflow.ts).

 - To learn more, check out the [documentation](https://brainy.gitbook.io/flow/).
 For an in-depth design dive, read the [essay](https://github.com/The-Pocket/.github/blob/main/profile/pocketflow.md).